OAGi/Score/docs/user_guide/index.rst

 the code list - see `Restore a deleted code list <#delete-a-brand-new-agency-id-list>`__.
 To delete a code list:

-1. Go to the “Code List” page by clicking the “View/Edit Core List” menu item under the “Core Component” menu.
+1. Go to the "Code List" page by clicking the "View/Edit Core List" menu item under the "Core Component" menu.
 Find one or more Code Lists to delete.
 Make sure you are on the Working Branch.
 See `Find a code list <#find-an-agency-id-list>`__ for help in locating a code list.